russellf9/factornine.co.uk/cv/builds/experience.md

 - Website for **DLAPiper**, incorporating loading streaming flv video dynamically using Flash Media Server

-- Coding for a **Ford** *Ezine*, including using dynamic interactive control of streaming FLV Video content.
+- Coding for a **Ford** *Ezine*, including using dynamic interactive control of streaming FLV Video content